-Providing specialist support to teachers and support staff to ensure your child is being provided with the best possible support available, to enable them to achieve the best possible progress Updating the school's SEND register (a monitored system to ensure all known SEN children's needs are known) and ensuring well monitored records of progress and needs are maintained and analysed.
-Teachers They are responsible for: Monitoring and checking on your child's progress.
+Providing specialist support to teachers and support staff to ensure your child is being provided with the best possible support available, to enable them to achieve the best possible progress Updating the school's SEND register (a monitored system to ensure all known SEN children's needs are known) and ensuring well monitored records of progress and needs are maintained and analysed. ד Teachers They are responsible for: Monitoring and checking on your child's progress.
 They identify, plan and deliver any additional help your child may need (This could be things like individual targets, additional support, focus group work, links to intervention work) and inform the SENCo as necessary Liaising with their support staff to ensure that all staff working with your child, in school, are supported to deliver the planned work/programme so your child can achieve the best progress possible.
-This may involve using additional adults and outside specialist help, specifically planned work and resources Using individual learning plans, as necessary, where a child has a specific additional need and ensuring these are set and reviewed every term - ILP's will also be shared with the parents Ensuring that the school's SEND and other policies are followed in their classroom and for all the pupils they teach with SEND.
-The teaching assista They are responsible for: • Following through any plans that have been written by themselves, teachers or other staff/ professionals such as: SLT, OT etc • Evaluating plans to support your child's progression • Recording observations made, progress and attainment. • Informing the class teacher and SENCo of any progress or concerns • Being an understanding and supportive point of contact for pupils
+This may involve using additional adults and outside specialist help, specifically planned work and resources Writing Assess, Plan Do Review plans for children and sharing these with parents.
+Ensuring that the school's SEND and other policies are followed in their classroom and for all the pupils they teach with SEND.
+7 Γhe teaching assistants They are responsible for: Following through any plans that have been written by themselves, teachers or other staff/ professionals such as: SLT, OT etc Evaluating plans to support your child's progression Recording observations made, progress and attainment.
+Informing the class teacher and SENCo of any progress or concerns Being an understanding and supportive point of contact for pupils

-The Head teacher: Mrs E. Reynolds Mrs Reynolds is responsible for: The day to day management of all aspects of the school, this includes the support for children with SEND She will give responsibility to the SENCo and teachers but will still be responsible for ensuring that your child's needs are met appropriately and best possible progress is made She must make sure that the Governing Body is kept up to date about any issues relating to SEND The SEND Governor Mrs Emily Bowditch They are responsible for: Liaising with SENCo on a termly basis to keep up to date with latest legislation, SEN data and reporting to the Governing Body Ensure that the necessary provision is made for any child who attends the school with SEND
+The Head teacher: Mrs E. Reynolds Mrs Reynolds is responsible for: The day to day management of all aspects of the school, this includes the support for children with SEND She will give responsibility to the SENCo and teachers but will still be responsible for ensuring that your child's needs are met appropriately and best possible progress is made She must make sure that the Governing Body is kept up to date about any issues relating to SEND The SEND Governor Mrs Kate Stent They are responsible for: Liaising with SENCo on a termly basis to keep up to date with latest legislation, SEN data and reporting to the Governing Body Ensure that the necessary provision is made for any child who attends the school with SEND